cuinjune/purr-data/README.md

 ### Running Purr Data in a web browser
 - After the building is successfully completed, visit http://localhost:5000 to in your browser.
 - You can run `npm start` under `purr-data/emscripten/project/purr-data` to run the app again.

+## Directory Structure
+- components: Elements that are dynamically added to the page. (canvas, dialogs, menu)
+- components/dialogs: Copied dialogs files from `purr-data/pd/nw` folder.
+- css: Copied css files from `purr-data/pd/nw/css` folder.
+- css/webapp: Styles created for the web browser.
+- dist: Browserified Javascript files. (pdgui.js, pd_shortcuts.js, pd_canvas.js)
+- libs: external dependencies.
+- utils: common functions used for this project.

 ## Future Work
 - Fix shortcuts so they can work identically in browsers as the native Purr Data.